MarkKleinfelder/react-intro-2/README.md

     Let's do that via a button click event.
 Where do you think should we initialize that button click event?
   </strong></summary>

   > Inside the `JSX` of our return value!
-In Hello `render` method we can instantiate our event listeners.
+In the Hello `render` method, we can instantiate our event listeners.
 Notice the ultra-slick ES6 function.

 </details>